TechyLove91/sc-300-identity-labs/Lab-01-Identity-Management-Basics/README.md

 - Proper documentation is critical for troubleshooting and audits

 ## Next Steps
-- Enable MFA for users
+- Apply Multi-Factor Authentication (MFA) as a security control in a dedicated Conditional Access lab
-- Configure Conditional Access policies
+- Design and enforce Conditional Access policies aligned with Zero Trust principles